ts-framework/framework/docs/extensions/developing-extensions.md

 ## Create the extension

 First create a class that extends `FrameworkExtension`.
-This class has some public methods that are invoked by the framework and must be overridden to implement your features.
+Instances of this class can be imported into applications to register the extension.

 ```ts
 import { FrameworkExtension } from '@ts-framework/framework';